arda-guler/SudokuNoBacktrack/README.md

 neighboring boxes among themselves as to further narrow-down which rows and columns in which boxes can have which possible fillers dictated by the possible fillers in neighboring boxes.

-This is probably as far as one can go with cold-hard logic, without any trial-and-error involved.
+This is probably as far as I can go, without any trial-and-error involved.

 As it uses cold-hard logic, it is more sequential and human-like.
 If it can't solve an extremely difficult sudoku, it will also print out what cells can have what potential numbers.